What Is the Average Social Security Benefit at Every Age?

 J.J.
 Gouin / Shutterstock.com

 These numbers underscore a fundamental reality of retirement planning: Social Security alone will not cover a comfortable retirement for most people.
-Relying on it as a sole income source almost guarantees a struggle to pay routine bills, with nothing left over to actually enjoy the years ahead.
+Relying on it as a sole income source almost guarantees a struggle to pay routine bills, with little left over to actually enjoy the years ahead.

 Contact [email protected] for any questions or corrections.